nabeegh-khan/nabeegh-khan/README.md

 # Nabeegh Khan

 Licensed Professional Engineer (P.Eng) specializing in machine learning.
 MEng candidate in Electrical & Computer Engineering at the University of Toronto, graduating December 2026, with an emphasis in Data Analytics and Machine Learning.
-P.Eng, PMP, and five years of professional engineering experience.
+P.Eng, PMP, and six years of professional engineering experience.

 I work on retrieval-augmented and NLP systems, foundation-model fine-tuning and compression, end-to-end ML pipelines, and machine learning for wireless communications, alongside engineering-education research as a graduate research assistant.
 Recent projects span a retrieval-augmented QA system over 3GPP standards with source citations, parameter-efficient fine-tuning of a wireless foundation model, a streaming MLOps pipeline, reinforcement and supervised learning for MIMO power allocation, beam prediction on real vehicle-to-vehicle measurements, and mixed-methods and bibliometric studies of generative AI in education.
 I try to build things that are reproducible and reported honestly, including the results that came out modest or negative.